antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 A heatmap is generated of methylation levels.
 Each column corresponds to a sample, and each row corresponds to a feature (a single CpG site or a larger target region including multiple CpG sites, e.g. promoter regions).
 A hierarchical clustering of the samples is performed.
-The MLH1 reporters themselves seem faulty, but in you find CpG sites above that are located at the promotor sites of MLH1 and the gene that we have seen before as strongly correlating in expression.
+The MLH1 reporters themselves seem faulty (complete blue colored rows), but you find CpG sites above that are located at the promotor sites of MLH1 and the gene that we have seen before as strongly correlating in expression.

-* Hover with your mouse over the r2_at_cms track to see to which cms subtype the cluster of hypermethylated samples belong.
+* Hover with your mouse over the _r2_at_cms_ track to see to which CMS subtype the cluster of hypermethylated samples belong.

 ------